a13xdagr8/custom-wordlist-generator/README.md

 # Custom Wordlist Generator

-Wordlist Generator script.
+Custom Wordlist Generator script that uses Korelogic and OneRuleToRuleThemAll rulesets.

 ## Description

 Custom wordlist generator that can be used for PenTest engagements or any other engagements.
-It runs a list of words through hashcat and john rules with the option to scrape a web site using cewl.
+It runs a list of words through hashcat and john using Korelogic and OneRuleToRuleThemAll rulesets with the option to scrape a web site using cewl.

 ## Getting Started